TEAMMATES/teammates/devdocs/dependencies.md

 ### Updating Eclipse `.classpath`

-The Eclipse `.classpath` needs to be updated whenever there is a change to compile-time library.
+The Eclipse `.classpath` needs to be updated whenever there is a change to compile-time libraries.
 Here are the steps:

 1. Delete the existing `.classpath` file.